Weary Gulf Coast watching for another tropical threat as Atlantic remains hotbed of activity

 The National Hurricane Center is closely monitoring several areas, including a potential threat to the Gulf of Mexico.
-Meanwhile, Tropical Depression 12 is expected to strengthen into a hurricane by mid-week in the Atlantic.
+Meanwhile, Kirk is a hurricane, and all indications are it will continue to strengthen in the coming days into a large and powerful storm.

 HOW TO WATCH FOX WEATHER